SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

 Their main theorem is the following computation: \begin{theorem}(see \cite{Futaki-Ueda}) Let $V$ be a vector space in degree $0$ of dimension $n+1$.
-Then for each pair of Lefschetz thimbles $C_i$ and $C_j$, we have isomorphisms of graded vector spaces:
+Then for each pair of Lefschetz thimbles $C_i$ and $C_j$, we have an isomorphism of graded vector spaces:

-Furthermore, these isomorphisms match the triangle product with the wedge product.
+Furthermore, these isomorphisms match the triangle product in the Fukaya-Seidel category with the wedge product.
 The higher $A_{\infty}$-operations all vanish. \end{theorem} On the B-side of things, this collections mirrors (a twist of) Beilinson's dual collection, which classically is the full exceptional collection: